MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFRd8c7f213eb290e0-Export-Trade-Corporations/section-1.988-2.md

 Example.G is a U.S. corporation with the U.S. dollar as its functional currency.
 On January 1, 1989, G enters into a contract to purchase a paper manufacturing machine for 10,000,000 British pounds (£) for delivery on January 1, 1991.
 On January 1, 1991, when G exchanges £10,000,000 (which G purchased for $12,000,000) for the machine, the fair market value of the machine is £17,000,000.
 On January 1, 1991, the spot exchange rate is £1 = $1.50.
 Under paragraph (a)(2)(ii)(B) of this section, the transaction is treated as an exchange of £10,000,000 for $15,000,000 and the purchase of the machine for $15,000,000.
 Accordingly, in computing G's exchange gain of $3,000,000 on the disposition of the £10,000,000, the amount realized is $15,000,000.
 G's basis in the machine is $15,000,000.
 No gain is recognized on the bargain purchase of the machine.

-(iii) *Adjusted basis* - (A) *In general.* Except as provided in paragraph (a)(2)(iii)(B) of this section, the adjusted basis of nonfunctional currency is determined under the applicable provisions of the Internal Revenue Code (*e.g.,* sections 1011 through 1023).
+(iii) *Adjusted basis* - (A) *In general.* Except as provided in paragraphs (a)(2)(iii)(B) and (C) of this section, the adjusted basis of nonfunctional currency is determined under the applicable provisions of the Internal Revenue Code (*e.g.,* sections 1011 through 1023).
 A taxpayer that uses a spot rate convention under § 1.988-1 (d)(3) to determine exchange gain or loss with respect to a receivable shall determine the basis of nonfunctional currency received in satisfaction of such receivable in a manner consistent with such convention.

 (B) *Determination of the basis of nonfunctional currency withdrawn from an account with a bank or other financial institution* - (*1*) *In general.* The basis of nonfunctional currency withdrawn from an account with a bank or other financial institution shall be determined under any reasonable method that is consistently applied from year to year by the taxpayer to all accounts denominated in a nonfunctional currency.
 For example, a taxpayer may use a first in first out method, a last in first out method, a pro rata method (as illustrated in the example below), or any other reasonable method that is consistently applied.
 However, a method that consistently results in units of nonfunctional currency with the highest basis being withdrawn first shall not be considered reasonable.